mullerjk/stripeCodeigniter/README.md

  1. **Clone this repository**

-You will need to have [git](https://github.com/git-guides/install-git) installed in your pc, then.
+You will need to have [git](https://github.com/git-guides/install-git) and php installed in your pc, then.

     git clone https://github.com/mullerjk/stripeCodeigniter.git